 Please call to discuss these and other options.

-- Please call us to discuss options and prices.
+Please call to discuss options.